15 advantages of setting up a limited company in 2026 (UK guide)

 If you apply online, you can complete the application process in as little as 20 minutes.

-Alternatively, a formation agent or an accountant can take care of the incorporation for you.
+Alternatively, a formation agent or an accountant can handle the incorporation for you, saving you time and ensuring everything is done right.

 Your new company will often be legally formed in under 4 hours during the working week.